quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints that track individual packets for the purposes of detecting duplicates might accumulate excessive state.
 The data required for detecting duplicates can be limited by maintaining a minimum packet number below which all packets are immediately dropped.
-In setting a minimum packet number endpoints might need to account for large variations in round trip time that could significantly delay packets, especially when a peer probes a different network path; see
+Endpoints that use a minimum packet number need to ensure that any value does not cause delayed packets to be dropped.
+Any minimum needs to account for large variations in round trip time, which includes the possibility that a peer might probe a network path with a much longer round trip time; see {{migration}}.
-{{migration}}.

 Packet number encoding at a sender and decoding at a receiver are described in
 {{packet-encoding}}.